binaryornot/binaryornot/docs/usage.md

 - **BOM flags**: presence of UTF-8, UTF-16, or UTF-32 byte order marks
 - **Shannon entropy**: byte distribution randomness (structured text vs random binary)
 - **Longest printable run**: longest streak of printable ASCII + whitespace relative to chunk length
+- **Magic signature match**: whether the chunk starts with a known binary file signature

 The decision tree was trained on Hypothesis-generated data (Unicode text encoded via Python's stdlib codecs, plus synthetic binary patterns) and the project's own test files.
 The training script lives in `scripts/train_detector.py` and can be re-run to retrain the model.